- Why is it called “plastic surgery?”

 - Will I still look like myself when it’s done?

-Here are a few common questions about plastic surgery, answered by Austin, TX plastic surgery specialist Dr. Rocco Piazza, to help you make a better decision.
+Here are a few common questions about plastic surgery, answered by Austin, TX plastic surgery specialists Dr. Rocco Piazza and Dr. Marcelo Antunes, to help you make a better decision.
 We want you to be as confident as we are in the safety and benefits of choosing Plastic Surgery Associates for your cosmetic or reconstructive surgery.

 For more information about plastic surgery, contact our office or request a consultation online.